Generic Name: cefuroxime sodium

 Cefuroxime for Injection, USP contains approximately 54.2 mg (2.4 mEq) of sodium per gram of cefuroxime activity.

-Cefuroxime for Injection, USP in sterile crystalline form is supplied in Pharmacy Bulk Package equivalent to 7.5 g of cefuroxime as cefuroxime sodium.
+Cefuroxime for Injection, USP in sterile crystalline form is supplied in vials equivalent to 750 mg or 1.5 g of cefuroxime as cefuroxime sodium.
 Solutions of Cefuroxime for Injection, USP range in color from light yellow to amber, depending on the concentration and diluent used.
 The pH of freshly constituted solutions usually ranges from 6 to 8.5.

+After intramuscular (IM) injection of a 750 mg dose of cefuroxime to normal volunteers, the mean peak serum concentration was 27 mcg/mL.
+The peak occurred at approximately 45 minutes (range, 15 to 60 minutes).
 Following IV doses of 750 mg and 1.5 g, serum concentrations were approximately 50 and 100 mcg/mL, respectively, at 15 minutes.
 Therapeutic serum concentrations of approximately 2 mcg/mL or more were maintained for 5.3 hours and 8 hours or more, respectively.
-There was no evidence of accumulation of cefuroxime in the serum following IV administration of 1.5 g doses every 8 hours to normal volunteers.
-The serum half-life after IV injections is approximately 80 minutes.
+There was no evidence of accumulation of cefuroxime in the serum following IV administration of 1.5-g doses every 8 hours to normal volunteers.
+The serum half-life after either IM or IV injections is approximately 80 minutes.

-Approximately 89% of a dose of cefuroxime is excreted by the kidneys over an 8-hour period, resulting in high urine concentrations.
+Approximately 89% of a dose of cefuroxime is excreted by the kidneys over an 8-hour period, resulting in high urinary concentrations.

 Cefuroxime is detectable in therapeutic concentrations in cerebrospinal fluid (CSF) of adults and pediatric patients with meningitis.
 The following table shows the concentrations of cefuroxime achieved in cerebrospinal fluid during multiple dosing of patients with meningitis.